 Ohio and its sister vessels are designed based on the proven design concepts by Hyundai Mipo Dockyards (HMD), one of the world’s biggest shipbuilding companies.
 The design incorporates a variety of fuel-efficiency features, flexible cargo capability and the latest regulatory requirements.

 The tanker measures 183m-long, 32.2m-wide and 19.1m-deep.
 It has a design draft of 11m, scantling draft of 13.3m and deadweight of approximately 51,500t.
-It has a service speed of 14.5k and the capacity to carry 14.5 million gallons of crude or refined oil products.
+It also comprises a service speed of 14.5k and the capacity to carry 14.5 million gallons of crude or refined oil products.

 The vessel has been assigned the American Bureau of Shipping (ABS) class notations of +A1, (E), Oil and Chemical Carrier, +AMS, +ACCU, CSR, AB-CM, VEC, UWILD, COW, TCM, CRC, ENVIRO, GP, POT, RRDA, SPMA, ESP, IMO Ship Type 3, BWE, RW.